keltia/fetiche-rs/README.md

 It works fine, but it is a bit fragile, has some hardcoded paths & filenames.
 This is an attempt at rewriting it in [RUST], a fast and safe language defined in 2010 by [Mozilla] and currently evolving with 2 releases a year.

+This is now divided into 4 different crates with two libraries (`format-specs` and `sites`) shared by the two binary crates (`cat21conv`  and `import-adsb`).

-This library supports different formats and access methods and include a command-line utility called `cat21conv` to perform import from a file, fetching data from different sites.
+These libraries support different formats (`format-specs`) and access methods (`sites`).

+Binary crates include a command-line utility called `cat21conv` to perform import from a file, fetching data from different sites.
 This program has been enhanced to cover both file and network input and as well to support more input formats.
+The second binary CLI utility will be used to import ADS-B data into tables on a MySQL/MariaDB/Postgres DB.

 ## Installation

-It might be available at some point as a crate on [Crates.io]  but for the moment just as a private repository on [GitHub].
+It might be available at some point as crates on [Crates.io]  but for the moment just as a private repository on [GitHub].
 Installation can be done either through a compiled binary for your platform or by cloning the repo and compiling.